Daksh1685/sudoku-solver-using-backtracking/README.md

 2 4 7 | 7 2 3 | 1 8 6
 3 6 5 | 4 1 8 | 9 2 7
 ```

-## Contributions
-Feel free to modify or enhance the code.
-If you find any issues or have improvements, feel free to submit a pull request!

-## License
-This project is open-source and available for use under the MIT License.